devrath/studious-ds-adventure/collection/SortingAlgorithms/SelectionSort/README.md

 ## `Approach`
 * Like the bubble sort, We need multiple passes to sort the array.
 * In each pass, We need to find the next smallest item and move it to the correct position.
-* Basically we pick the smallest item and swap it with the appropriate position.
+* We pick the smallest item and swap it with the appropriate position.

 ### `Steps`
 * Initially, we assume the entire array is un-sorted.
 * We shall place the `pointer-1` at first `0th` index position.
 * Now we use a second `for-loop` inside the parent `for-loop` and keep iterating it
+* On each inner for-loop iteration we get the smallest element position and keep a reference
+* At the end of each iteration of the inner for loop we perform the swapping.
+* We keep doing multiple iterations of the parent loop and multiple iterations of children's loops.
+* In the end the array would be sorted.